 Plankton diversity indices of Balua Chaur

 In Balua Chaur the highest Shannon diversity index (H) (Table. was recorded during the February (1.9) indicating the high abundance of phytoplankton as it is observed as a common phenomenon in the water bodies of ganga basin (Sarkar et al., 2025) and the lowest value was observed during the month of December and April (1.66) indicating less abundance of phytoplankton species.
 But most the studies in the ganga plain often reported the high diversity during monsoon, pre-monson and least during winter season (Lasker and Gupta 2009).
-Eveness was highest during the January (0.95) indicating the favorable growth of most of the phytoplankton species, similar observation was made by Khanna et al., (2012); Kumari (2022) and lowest during three different months viz., December, May, June and August (0.88).
+Evenness was highest during the January (0.95) indicating the favorable growth of most of the phytoplankton species, similar observation was made by Khanna et al., (2012); Kumari (2022) and lowest during three different months viz., December, May, June and August (0.88).
 The Margalef richness (d’) was highest during the month of August (5.46) and lowest during the January month (2.88).

 Table 4: Diversity indices of the phytoplankton abundance in Balua chaur, Bihar